 Ferrets are curious and loving animals.
 They enjoy a good adventure, as well as snuggling up for a nap with their human and animal family members.
 They also enjoy a good treat between meals, which is luckily something we owners can accommodate.
 We can feed them leftover chicken or beef pieces as snacks, but this is not always convenient.
 So, it is always a good idea to have commercial ferret treats around the house.

 We know that there are hundreds of ferret treat options available on the market and that they are not all created equal.
-So, we figured out which ferret treats are the absolute best in 2021.
+So, we figured out which ferret treats are the absolute best you can buy today.
 Here are our reviews for the seven best ferret treats that you can buy online.

 |Marshall Goodbye Odor Ferret Semi-Moist Treats||

-1. Marshall Bandits Premium Peanut Butter Flavor Ferret — Best Overall
+1. Marshall Bandits Peanut Butter Flavor Ferret — Best Overall

 These treats are semi-moist, so they will hold together well until offered to your ferret, yet they should be easy for them to eat.
 Made of real chicken and liver, these treats are peanut butter flavored, making them irresistible even for the picky ferrets out there.
-Because Marshall Bandits Premium peanut butter treats are protein-based, they are a healthy enough choice to serve as daily treats or rewards during training sessions.
+Because Marshall Bandits Premium Peanut Butter treats are protein-based, they are a healthy enough choice to serve as daily treats or rewards during training sessions.
 We think they are the best overall ferret treats.

 Marshall Bandits treats are low in sugar to help keep your ferret’s blood sugar levels under control, and it comes in a resealable package that does not need refrigeration between uses.
 However, the seal can start to loosen after regular use.
 If your ferret will not be eating treats often, you may need to repackage the treats or put them in a second bag to keep them fresh.
 While the first few ingredients are meat, there is no peanut butter in the formula.
 Instead, peanut butter flavoring is used, which may not come from natural sources.